Why don’t most Jewish people see Jesus?

 Seeing Jesus in a Passover Seder

-“This is so convincing,” she said thoughtfully, leaning back into her chair.
 Ester had just experienced her first Messianic Passover Seder, in which Jesus’s life and ministry were unveiled within the retelling of the Exodus.
 She had never heard this before, had never seen Jesus in this way.
 What would she do with this?

 Ester had been a child during World War 2.
 To keep their Jewish family alive, her parents fled Germany, escaping to Belgium where they concealed Ester and her brother in a Catholic orphanage during the brutal war and Holocaust.
-Now a widow and grandmother in her 80s, Ester was compelled to reconcile the question in her heart that had been long unresolved – Who is God?

-Over the decades of her life, she remained connected to her Jewish identity, but never landed on what faith meant to her.
-She had explored various spiritual avenues.
-Now confronted with the idea that Jesus might be the Jewish Messiah fulfilling the Hebrew Scriptures – she was unsettled.
 She polled her family who had a wide range of beliefs, from orthodox Judaism to New Age to Catholic leanings.
 She was conflicted.
-One minute she could see the possibility that Jesus might be the answer, but then just as fast, the pendulum swung the other direction and she’d wonder aloud, “But maybe Buddhism is the answer.”
+One minute she could see the possibility that Jesus might be the answer, but then just as fast, the pendulum swung the other direction.
+And she’d wonder aloud, “But maybe Buddhism is the answer.”

 Why is it difficult for the Jewish people to recognize and accept Jesus?

-The answer may surprise you.
 Let’s begin with more familiar answers.

-(Satan blinds our understanding)
+Satan blinds our understanding

 2 Corinthians 4:4 tells us “Satan has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Messiah . . .”

 Satan hates everyone!
-He’s blinding the eyes of people in every family and nation, but through history, Satan has demonstrated a particular hatred toward the Jewish people because of their unique calling by God to carry the revelation of Him to the world.
-Satan would love to keep them from seeing Jesus first for themselves.
-Blinding their eyes of understanding is the first obstacle.
+He’s blinding the eyes of people in every family and nation.
+But through history, Satan has demonstrated a particular hatred toward the Jewish people because of their unique calling by God to carry the revelation of Him to the world.

 Christian Antisemitism

-Tragically, Satan formed another weapon against Israel through the Church.
-The first disciples and Church apostles were Jewish and welcomed Gentile believers into the family of God, not perfectly or seamlessly, but they did take the gospel to the Gentiles.
-Thank God they did!
 Satan divided the family of God through pride and prejudice.
 By the early second century the Church became more Gentile in number and culture.
 The headquarters of the Church moved from Jerusalem to Rome and severed ties with its Jewish leaders and the Jewish setting from which the gospel was birthed.
-Satan strategically used the Church, in the name of Jesus, to persecute the Jews for centuries.
-Christian antisemitism has marred Jesus’s face from recognition.

-It’s been said that the very pages of history the Church conveniently has torn out, are the pages the Jews have memorized.
-Much of the Church today might insist it wasn’t them that held the spear or screamed the words “Christ killers!” but please understand to the Jewish heart and mind it is.
+Much of the Church today might insist it wasn’t them that held the spear or screamed the words “Christ killers!”
+But please understand, to the Jewish heart and mind it was.
 A tremendous, though heartbreaking, resource on this topic is Dr. Michael Brown’s book, Our Hands are Stained with Blood.

 Rabbinical Judaism

-A leading Pharisee, Yochanan ben Zakkai offered a “solution” by interpreting the Scripture “I desire charity and not sacrifice” to mean I desire good works instead of sacrifice.
-Good works became the replacement for the sacrificial system.
 By these, the Pharisees said, sins could be atoned for: charity, prayers, and repentance.
 This was the birth of Rabbinical Judaism today.
-Over time, there formed a whole set of regulations and rules on how to walk that out.
+Over time, they formed a whole set of regulations and rules on how to walk that out.

 “Jews don’t do Jesus”

-In many Jewish homes, it’s inherently understood that you can be spiritual if you’d like – explore the options, the family will cheer you on – just don’t do Jesus.
+In many Jewish homes, it’s inherently understood that you can be spiritual if you’d like – explore the options, the family will cheer you on… Just don’t do Jesus.
 Jews don’t do Jesus.

 These significant roadblocks to Jesus are the handiwork of Satan.

-When anyone comes to faith in Jesus, we understand they’ve had to be brought through Satan’s blockade, but when a Jewish person comes to faith, we must realize they’ve been hindered by Satan – and by God.
-Here is the most misunderstood influence on why it has been historically difficult for the Jewish people to see Jesus.
+When anyone comes to faith in Jesus, we understand they’ve had to be brought through Satan’s blockade.
+But when a Jewish person comes to faith, we must realize they’ve been hindered by Satan – and by God.

 God has been hiding His face from Israel and has caused a partial and temporary hardening of the Jewish heart to the gospel.